skottydeveloper/Javascript/README.md

 - **JavaScript**: Front-end focused scripts and browser-based logic.

 ## Other Projects
-In addition to the contents of this repository, I have also developed and published **three Swift-based iOS applications**, available on the App Store.
+In addition to the contents of this repository, I have also developed and published three **Swift**-based iOS applications, available on the App Store.
 These reflect my ability to build and ship complete mobile solutions independently.

 **Link**: https://apps.apple.com/developer/andreas-skotadis/id1525168367